 Frozen Vegetable Stir-Fry

-In a small bowl, whisk together the soy sauce, sesame oil, rice wine vinegar and red pepper flakes.
+- In a small bowl, whisk together the soy sauce, sesame oil, rice vinegar and red pepper flakes.